Exhibit 1, 510 FW 1

 Traditional knowledge – includes Tribal Ecological Knowledge (TEK) and is used to describe the knowledge held by indigenous cultures about their immediate environment and the cultural practices that build on that knowledge.
 TEK includes an intimate and detailed knowledge of plants, animals, and natural phenomena; the development and use of appropriate technologies for hunting, fishing, trapping, agriculture, and forestry; and a holistic knowledge, or “world view” that parallels the scientific discipline of ecology.
 See the Service’s Native American Program Web page for more information.

 Tribal governments or federally recognized tribes – all Indian tribes identified in the most recent list of “Indian Entities Recognized and Eligible to Receive Services from the United States Bureau of Indian Affairs” published in accordance with section 104 of Public Law 103-454 (108 Stat.
 4792; 25 U.S.C.
 479a-1) and any other Indian tribes acknowledged by the Bureau of Indian Affairs and identified for inclusion on such a list.

 Tribal trust resources – pertains only to Indian trust assets (i.e., lands, natural resources, money, or other assets) that the Federal Government holds in trust or that are restricted against alienation for the benefit of Indian tribes and individual Indians.

 For more information about this exhibit, contact the Office of the National Native American Programs Coordinator.
-For more information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.
+For more information about this website, contact Krista Bibb in the Policy and Regulations Branch (PRB), Division of Policy, Economics, Risk Management, and Analytics.